n3o77/no5/README.md

 ## View Controller

-You can set to ever VarType a viewController which handles action related to this.
-For example you can define a partial VarType and decide in the ViewController which partials should be rendered.
+You can set to ever VarType a dataController which handles action related to this.
+For example you can define a partial VarType and decide in the DataController which partials should be rendered.
-You first have to register the viewController:
+You first have to register the dataController:
 ```js
 var No5 = require('no5')
 var TemplateLoader = require('no5/TemplateLoader')